 And, although health plans will bear the cost of these vaccines, it’s likely to be a financial win due to the avoidance of the COVID-19 infection.
 The cost of contracting the virus could be significantly higher depending on the severity of the case.

 Should You Require Employees to Be Vaccinated?

-Once vaccines are readily available, you may wonder if you should require employees to get one.
+Now that vaccines are readily available, you may wonder if you should require employees to get one.
 The EEOC issued guidance on December 16, 2020 specifically addressing workplace issues and the COVID-19 vaccine.